15+ Eye-catching Flowers that Start with H With Pictures

 Hosta | Flowers Starting With H

-Hosta flowers can quickly bloom in the shades and don’t prefer sunlight.
-But they also have some sun-tolerant varieties, like ‘Honeybells’, Hosta plantaginea, and Sun Glow. , ‘Sun Power,’ ‘Sundance.
+Hosta is also called โPlantain liliesโ, and its most famous japanese name is โGibลshiโ.
+They are perennial plants that belong to Asparagaceae family.ย Hosta flowers can quickly bloom in the shades and donโt prefer sunlight.
+But they also have some sun-tolerant varieties, like ‘Honeybells’, Hosta plantaginea, and Sun Glow. , ‘Sun Power,’ ‘Sundance.ย

 They are usually used for ornamental purposes, and almost all hosta species are edible in some Asian cultures.
 However, they are toxic to horses, cats, and dogs as they contain a very toxic saponin compound.